joegodinez/Kodiak-Coders/README.md

 - log in ui creates (working on connecting it to db)
 - restaurant feature started (working on connecting to google api)
 - classes associated with dcd started (working on making more / connecting with existing code)
+- search for locations (working on expanding implementation)